-The answer to the first question is fairly straightforward.
+The answer to the first question is straightforward.
 If use of the internet is outside the scope required for the completion of the job at hand, that use can be considered illicit.
 Employers have the right to determine what employees will be permitted to do with business-owned equipment.
 Just as most employers would frown on an employee borrowing a copy machine for the weekend to run up a batch of holiday newsletters, the employer is paying for and owns the contract for access to the internet from computers belonging to the business.
 Case pretty much closed.

-The dangers of unmonitored use are several:
+The several dangers of unmonitored use:

 - Wasted time

-- Waste of materials if the user is downloading and printing
+- Waste of materials if the user is downloading and printing.

-- Possible contamination of the network with downloaded viruses and other malware
+- Possible contamination of the network with downloaded viruses and other malware.

-- An open door for hackers who might want to collect private information or completely shut down the network for nefarious reasons
+- An open door for hackers who might want to collect private information or completely shut down the network for nefarious reasons.

 Here’s an example of unmonitored use gone awry:

-On the other hand, depending on the type of business in which the company engages, allowing employees to feed their creativity by seeking out competitors’ websites or looking up the latest patent applications while they are working on their assigned project might benefit everyone.
+On the other hand, depending on the type of business in which your company engages, allowing employees to feed their creativity by seeking out competitors’ websites or looking up the latest patent applications while they are working on their assigned project might benefit everyone.
 Only someone on-site can sense the heartbeat of the organization and determine its health or relative weakness.
 Keeping the sense of excitement alive is one of the most valuable jobs of a manager of any type of business, no matter the number of employees.

-Installing system monitors or keyloggers is a simple but questionable route to take around the privacy issue.
+Installing system monitors or keyloggers is a simple, but questionable route to take around the privacy issue.
 If employees are permitted access to the internet from their desks, logging their keystrokes can be an actionable invasion of privacy.
 After all, many of those strokes will harbor secret passwords to personal bank accounts as well as user ID’s for online gaming sites.
 It’s impossible to log only the keystrokes that might later be an issue.

-On the whole, maintaining an atmosphere of reasonable trust while allowing for safe outside use of the internet is the best of all possible solutions.
+Overall, maintaining an atmosphere of reasonable trust while allowing for safe outside use of the internet is the best of all possible solutions.
 As managers, employers must allow for individual expression or risk losing loyalty.
 As employees, workers will respond better to being made part of a team than to being spied on and smacked across the palms for infractions, real and imagined.
 The best arrangement will be different for each company, but there is one for every setting.
 Do the legwork, keep an open ear and a more open mind, and find the one that works for you.